Home » Recipes » Drinks » Fall Mimosa With Apple Cider In Just 5 Minutes

 • Try extras: Add spiced rum, bourbon, or ginger liqueur for warmth.
 Drop in cranberries or pomegranate seeds for color, and use a cinnamon stick or rosemary sprig as both garnish and stirrer.

-What to Serve with Mimosa with Apple Cider
+What to Serve with Apple Cider Mimosa

 More Fall Drinks To Try